Felicity Huffman Released On $250,000 Bail In College Admissions Scam Case

 Should Huffman be found guilty, she could face up to five years in prison.

-Loughlin was reportedly taken into custody Wednesday morning.
+Loughlin was reportedly taken into custody Tuesday morning.
 Her husband, fashion designer Mossimo Giannulli, has also been charged in the scam.
-Loughlin and Giannulli allegedly paid $500,000 to USC to have their daughters "recruited" to the college's crew team, despite the students never having participated in the sport.
+Loughlin and Giannulli allegedly paid $500,000 USD to USC to have their daughters "recruited" to the college's crew team, despite the students never having participated in the sport.

 This story has been updated with additional reporting.